 Koldo case: The billion-dollar mask business facilitated hundreds of balls in the absence of rules | Spain

-The corruption that plagues the Ministry of Transportation during the mandate of José Luis Ábalos – his main collaborator, Koldo García, allegedly charged illegal commissions for facilitating the business for a specific company – has resurrected suspicion about the colossal looting that occurred in the sale of masks to the public sector, taking advantage of the emergency situation of the first three months of the pandemic.
+The corruption that plagues the Ministry of Transportation during the mandate of José Luis Ábalos – his main collaborator, Koldo García, allegedly charged illegal commissions for facilitating the business for a specific company – has resurrected suspicion regarding the colossal looting that occurred in the sale of masks to the public sector, taking advantage of the emergency situation of the first three months of the pandemic.
 Several hundred businessmen made huge gains—million-dollar profits, easy and quick—at the expense of selling masks to administrations for exorbitant prices.
 In that period, the public sector awarded up to 2,000 million euros in health supplies with hardly any controls, suspended by the alarm decree: it was allowed to contract emergency health products without competing bids, or price limits, or accreditation of solvency or experience. in the sector.
-The Congress and the Senate are now preparing to investigate these events after the so-called scandal broke out.
+The Congress and the Senate are now preparing to investigate these events following the so-called scandal broke out.
 Koldo case.

 Between 2020 and 2022, the Court of Auditors audited thousands of contracts from the central administration (ministries of Health, Transport and others), the most populated municipalities in Spain and autonomous communities.
 In the majority of these contracts it found numerous irregularities: the successful bidders who did not demonstrate their solvency or had proven experience in the sector set apparently excessive prices, but they did not find any criminal reproach, since these operations took place at a time when the rules were suspended due to the health emergency that the country was suffering.